 }

-const audioBuffer = await decode(fs.readFileSync('./santa.mp3'));
+const audioBuffer = await decode(fs.readFileSync('./music.mp3'));

 const chunkLength = audioBuffer.sampleRate / 50;